ulab-uiuc/CS598-Topics-in-LLM-Agents/README.md

 2. **The Co-pilot Reviewers:**
-   - **Group Assignment:** Write a summary of the paper and take on the role of reviewers for one assigned slot.
+   - **Group Assignment:** Write summary for "required" paper in a single topic and take on the role of reviewers for one assigned slot.
    - **Responsibility:** Critically evaluate the paper by posing challenging questions, identifying weaknesses, and suggesting areas for improvement.
 Your role is to provide constructive feedback and engage in a simulated peer review discussion.